 Coconut Chicken Soup

-Place the ginger, lemongrass, lime peel, both cans of coconut milk, chicken bouillon and water in a pot.
+- Place the ginger, lemongrass, lime peel, both cans of coconut milk, and chicken broth in a pot.
 Place over medium heat and stir to combine the ingredients and dissolve the coconut milk solids.
 Bring the liquid to a simmer.

 This is all that goes into the soup: coconut milk, crushed red pepper, fish sauce, chicken bouillon, lime, ginger, lemongrass and cilantro.
 Oh, and chicken which isn’t pictured.